EnricGDV/Research-TDD/README.md

 In addition, there will also be a list of every version planned from the start of the project as a guideline for the order of the features implemented and such.

+These could be specified in the GDD or any other document and just alluded to or linked in the TDD.

 ### 10 Build Delivery Method
 This section allocates an explanation of how every build will be created in the project.
+It also specifies whether Continuous Integration and Continuous Deployment will be implementated and through which software.

 ![Image](Docs/github_actions.png)